-We will also explore ISTE and MediaSmart frameworks through the following theoretical and practical lenses:
+We will also explore technology tools through the following theoretical and practical lenses:

 - Equity & Access: Addressing ‘the Digital Divide’ and the ‘Participation Gap’ so as to bring innovative digital learning and design practices to all.

-By the end of the course, candidates will develop sufficient skill to meet or exceed the basic level of the ISTE standards in four areas: Modeling digital-age work and learning; designing and facilitating student learning experiences and creativity; promoting and modeling digital citizenship and responsibility; and engaging in professional growth and leadership.
+By the end of the course, candidates will develop sufficient knowledge/skill to far exceed all the ISTE standards in four areas: Modeling digital-age work and learning; designing and facilitating student learning experiences and creativity; promoting and modeling digital citizenship and responsibility; and engaging in professional growth and leadership.

 Students will be expected to attend all online classes, read/watch all assigned materials, and be available for learning group meetings during class time.